Angry McCarthy goads House Republicans in government shutdown fight | Politics

 McCarthy declined to comment on his remarks.
 The California Republican, facing opposition from his most conservative members, said the House of Representatives would remain in session from Monday until lawmakers agree on legislation to keep federal agencies afloat after current funding expires on Sept.
 30.

 "When we come back, we're not going to leave.
 We're going to get this done.
 Nobody wins in a government shutdown.
 Nobody wins in a government shutdown.
 I've been here," McCarthy told reporters.
 McCarthy also said he would not "wait to the last minute" to move a short-term stopgap measure known as a continuing resolution, which would give lawmakers more time to negotiate full-scale appropriations legislation.
-But he stopped short of saying that such a step would emerge next week.
+He stopped short of saying it would emerge next week, but told reporters that such a measure could extend government operations for 30-60 days.

 He spoke a day after Republican leaders were forced to pull an $886 billion defense appropriations bill, due to demands from hardline conservatives who refuse to support spending without policy riders on issues such as border security and an assurance that overall spending will be cut to a 2022 level of $1.47 trillion.
 While a fight among Republicans on spending was holding up action in the House, the Senate on Thursday in an overwhelming 91-7 vote advanced its first package of spending bills.

-Representative Bob Good, a prominent member of the hardline House Freedom Caucus, said a partial government shutdown could be worthwhile if it meant achieving the 2022 target, which is $120 billion below the level that McCarthy agreed to with President Joe Biden in May.
-"We shouldn't be afraid of a shutdown," the Virginia Republican told reporters.
-"If we have to go a few days into October, that would be minimal impact."
+Some members of the hardline House Freedom Caucus said they think a shutdown will be necessary to get Republicans to agree to their 2022 target, which is $120 billion below the level that McCarthy agreed to with President Joe Biden in May.
+"We're going to have a shutdown.
+It's just a matter of how long," said Representative Ralph Norman, a prominent Freedom Caucus member.

 More moderate Republicans oppose shutting the government down.
 They believe the House will pass compromise legislation at the $1.59 trillion level set by McCarthy and Biden.
 "It's a mistake to shut down the government," Representative Don Bacon said.
 "It's so shortsighted to be pushing for a shutdown."